 A certified yoga instructor, Cara publishes MindfulMommyAndMore.com, a website and instagram page she launched after lessons learned leading up to the birth of her youngest child.
 A 6-months pregnant, a common infection turned life-threatening for Cara.
 She says more mindful eating, yoga and lifestyle choices helped her recover after the high-risk pregnancy that nearly took her life.

-Cara said she started feeling healthier and lost 74 pounds gained during pregnancy when she switched to a meat, dairy and gluten-free diet.
+Cara says she started feeling healthier and lost 74 pounds gained during pregnancy when she switched to a meat, dairy and gluten-free diet.
 She’s also seen positive behavioral changes in her children, who range in age from 2-13.
 Here’s one of her family’s favorite meals, Homemade with Heinen’s…

 “Daddy’s Home” Bok Choy